MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

 1. Open your canvas app and select the **Measure in MR** button.

-2. Follow the intructions on the screen by moving your device until it vibrates, and white dots appear.
+2. Follow the instructions on the screen by moving your device until it vibrates, and white dots appear.
 The white dot with a circle is the starting point of your measurement.

     ![Start ameasurement.](./media/mr-measurement/measurement-in-mr-final.gif)